I'm Honey!

 What Does the Word Luxury Mean to You?

 Summer is upon up in my beautiful Chicago.
 I luxuriate as I leave of our condo in the sky and step out into the balmy air.
 As I inhale I immediately feel refreshed.
+There is a simple luxury in walking through the city, taking in the sights and sounds, or strolling through nature and savoring each moment.
 I often think of the warmth of my past life in Honolulu and for a fleeting few minutes, I feel myself relax and look back…

 Ten years of living in Honolulu, Hawaii, had the most profound and positive impact on my life.
 I am, to this day, so grateful for the experience.